 • Avoid submerging the injection site in water no swimming, baths, or hot tubs until your physician clears you to do so.

-• Sleep in a comfortable position that does not place additional strain on your spine; a pillow under your knees when lying on your back may help.
+• Sleep in a comfortable position that does not place additional strain on your spine.
+A pillow under your knees when lying on your back may help.

-• Resume light daily activities gradually over the first one to two weeks, guided by your physician's specific recommendations for your procedure and diagnosis.
+Long-Term Recovery• Resume light daily activities gradually over the first one to two weeks, guided by your physician's specific recommendations for your procedure and diagnosis.

 • Commit consistently to your prescribed spinal rehabilitation program the structural improvements achieved through interventional treatment are only fully realized when supported by restored muscular strength, movement control, and postural habits.